 My breastfeeding background

-I was unsuccessful at breastfeeding my first child.
-My oldest and I lasted about 2 weeks…ish.
-I was brand new 18 year old mom learning to care for a newborn and trying to learn to breastfeed at the same time.
+I was unsuccessful at long-term breastfeeding my first child.
+He and I lasted about 2 weeks…ish.
+I was brand new, 18 year old mom learning to care for a newborn and trying to learn to breastfeed at the same time.
 Which can be overwhelming for any new mom.

 In your mind, you’ll pop that kid out, do some skin to skin and then baby will latch on to the nipple perfectly and start chugging away.